marodenas/ih_datamadpt0420_project_m1/README.md

 #### **Reporting**
 With the previous analysis we will provided with the next reports:
 - CSV of each report that will be find in data/results folder
-- An email with te csv attached.
+- An email with the csv attached.
 - The table will be able to consult on the website provided.

 ---
 ### ** Next stages**
-- Skills by country.
-- More plots related to the analysis done.
+- Improve api connection